tozd/docker-meteor/README.md

 If you have to do anything to the base Docker image, before your Meteor application starts building (e.g., installing an Ubuntu package), add a `docker-source.sh` file to the root of your Meteor application and it will be run before the build.

+All images are rebuild daily to get any latest (security) updates from the underlying distribution.
+If you do the same in your image (which extends this image), you will get those updates as well.